jpaasch/Spinup.py/README.md

 You can exit the Spinup program and come back to it as many times as you like, but the VM will stay running in the background, even when Spinup is not running.

-If you want to boot/shut down your development box, type:
+If you want to boot down your development box, type:

     >> spindown